 The Explorer crashed into a Mercedes owned by a couple from Upper Marlboro.
 The couple was injured and taken by ambulance to the Prince George’s hospital for medical attention.
 State police are continuing their investigation and will consult with the Prince George’s State’s Attorney’s Office about the possibility of additional charges, which may include driving while impaired, negligent driving and failure to control speed to avoid a collision.

 Driving under the influence is never the safe choice, yet it happens every day.
 If you have been arrested for DUI and/or DWI, the clock is ticking on your future.
 One of the most important decisions you face is who you will choose to represent you to help you fight those charges.
-Call us now for a free consultation.
+Call us now for a free case evaluation.
 The attorneys at Alpert Schreyer, LLC are experienced with Maryland drunk driving law and will build an aggressive defense to help you achieve the best possible outcome for your unique situation.
 Call or contact us now!